310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 <th>(He wouldn’t say something upsetting while he’s wearing his hero uniform.)</th>

 <th>(Wait, no… He *does* actually say rude stuff to some people, like Morisawa-senpai.
 What’s *that* all about anyway?
-Is he trying to act like a spoiled kid around him—or maybe messing around with him?
+Is he trying to act like a spoiled kid around him—or maybe they’re messing around with each other?
 I mean, it sounds like it’s how he expresses his love, so…?)</th>

 {% endbubble %}
 {% bubble Midori serious %}